MakeupStudio/spmgen/README.md

 )
 ```

-Also it's recommended to add generated file to `.gitignore`
+Also, it's recommended to add generated file to `.gitignore`

 ## Usage